-- 1. Enrollment efficiency was at its peak in Fall 2019 at 94.5%.
-Enrollments are now just beginning to rebound after the fire events of 2019, the Covid-19 pandemic that closed the college in 2020, and the population exodus from Sonoma County due to the high cost of living.
-From Fall 2020 to Fall 2021 enrollment efficiency has increased 5.5%. - 2.
+- 1. Enrollment efficiency was at its peak in Fall 2019.
+Enrollments are now just beginning to rebound after the fire events of 2019, the Covid-19 pandemic that closed the college in 2020, and the population exodus from Sonoma County due to the high cost of living. - 2.
 The overall robust job market impacts our enrollments.
-When the job market is healthy, culinary students leave school for work.

-3. Enrollment efficiency affirms the Department's effort toward providing classes that accommodate student needs.
+When the job market is healthy, culinary students leave school for work. - 3.
+Enrollment efficiency affirms the Department's effort toward providing classes that accommodate student needs.